apache/incubator-devlake-website/docs/Metrics/PRCount.md

 ## How is it calculated?
-The number of merged PRs divided by the number of all PRs in the given data range.
+This metric is calculated by counting the number of PRs in the given data range.

 <b>Data Sources Required</b>